fourjay/QuickBuf/README.md

 QuickBuf
 ========

-A buffer picker that runs inside the command line
+A buffer picker that runs inside the command line.
+This approach works roughly how one might expect a picker to work, presenting a list and allowing you to scroll up and down.

+This shouldn't replace a large set of open buffers, vim's native ``:b [match_string]`` is a better approach is better if you know the buffer you want.

 Forked from a fork :-)